rasheedibrahim-politics/rasheedibrahim-politics.github.io/_pages/about.md

 Before graduate school, I worked for an energy efficiency consulting firm in Austin, TX.
 During my undergraduate studies at the University of Texas at Austin, where I majored in Latin American Studies ([LLILAS](https://liberalarts.utexas.edu/llilas/)) and Economics, I produced documentaries about social issues in Thailand and Paraguay.
 Once upon a time, I spent two years at UNT in Denton, TX, thinking I wanted to study music.
 Before that, I delivered pizza and gassed up boats.

 ### New Developments
+* Mar '23 - What started as an interdisciplinary chat turned into a real paper and is now in at Nature Communications (with Laura Dee and Paul Ferraro)!
+This long-running project applies causal econometric techniques to the analysis of biodiversity and (grassland) productivity (link soon).
 * Jan '23 - Our paper on [racialized differences in commuting outcomes in the US since 1980](https://cseveren.github.io/files/racialized_difference_commuting_Final.pdf) has been accepted at JUE!
 This final version addresses market access, selection, and housing capitalization of commute times.
 * Dec/Sept/May '22 - **New/updated** working paper studying how [driving restrictions impact teen school and work outcomes](https://cseveren.github.io/files/Driving_Dropouts_Draft_2212.pdf).
 This one has it all: reduced form DDD, structural models, simulations, whoa.
 * Nov '22 - Our paper on [Lockdowns and Innovation](https://cseveren.github.io/files/pandemic_innovation_Final.pdf) during the 1918 Flu Pandemic is accepted at ReStat!
-* Oct '21 - I'm now a Non-resident Senior Fellow at the Brookings Institution.
 * Jun '21 - Conditional Acceptance of my JMP "[Commuting, Labor, and Housing Market Effects of Mass Transportation: Welfare and Identification](https://cseveren.github.io/files/Severen_LAMetro_Final.pdf)".
 Phew, it's a been a journey.
+It might even get published in 2023?

 ### Links for Posterity